yatoxlee/yatoxlee.github.io/README.md

 I think I wasted a lot of time.

+I should pick up a pure way for my postgraduate.

+Either following my supervisor to be a experiment worker, either pick up the Computer Science.

+I can't tell whether I belong to the CS world, but I can tell I don't belong to this Physics world.

-I'm a person who should be alone and make something advanced by myself.
+And I realized I'm a person who should be alone and make something advanced by myself.

 Too much listening will destory my logic, which is a cruel fact for me.